aN0mad/gobeacon-win/README.md

 # gobeacon
-A small beaconing windows implant that daemonizes itself (it's golang...) and calls out to the user.
+A small beaconing windows implant that repeatedly calls out to the user.
 If the shell dies, the implant beacons again in 5 seconds.

 ## Compilation
 ```go